 If you wish to opt out from this relief or make an application then email firstname.lastname@example.org.

 The Rural Settlement List is used as the basis for granting rural rate relief to certain businesses situated in rural areas.
 The types of business that benefit from the relief are general stores, Post Offices, Public Houses, food shops and petrol filling stations.
 Other rural businesses may also qualify.
-The Council has reviewed the contents of its Rural Settlement List and is making alterations to the List to take effect from 1 April 2016.
+We have reviewed the contents of our Rural Settlement List and we are making alterations to the List to take effect from 1 April 2016.